 Second, I don’t know how much she makes or made on any movie.
 But I do know this, there’s a good chance she made LESS than her male counterparts for no good reason other than she was a woman.

 How can I make this statement.
 Easy.
 Because the leaked Sony emails give us some insight on how far-reaching the pay gender gap really goes.
 Those emails showed us that Jennifer Lawrence and FIVE TIME ACADEMY AWARD NOMINEE Amy Adams were paid less than their male co-stars.
-There was also some list of like 6000 Sony employees, and 17 were making over a million; only one of them was a female.
+There was also some list of like 6000 Sony employees; and of the 17 making over a million, only one of them was a female.